-Fixed-term scientific functions at ETH Zurich are designed as pathways to an academic career or a career in academic services.
+Fixed-term scientific functions at ETH Zurich are designed as pathways to an academic or a project-based career trajectory.
 The latter refers to a qualified position in research, education and academic services within the scope of education and research projects.